openspending/community.openspending.org/resources/osi/okfn-greece.md

 ## Summary

-OKFN Greece is monitoring the financial reporting systems in Greece during the financial crisis, resulting in detailed reviews of the rapid legal and technical changes in the Greek financial reporting system.
+Open Knowledge Foundation Greece is monitoring the financial reporting systems in Greece during the financial crisis, resulting in detailed reviews of the rapid legal and technical changes in the Greek financial reporting system.
 This has ultimately lead to several proposals for technical changes to the reporting standards.